cgesling/bt_serial_stream_from_esp32/README.md

 - Livewell Timers need to be re-written in better form
 - Depending on Device used - there may be UI overflow issues on the Livewell controls screen

+==Future Enhancements?==
+- Easily could make this iOS as well as android
+- ESP32s have immense amounts of I/Os with very little work I probably could have done all these functions from 1 ESP instead of 5
+- ESP32 code is the same for every instance- i.e operating the same I/O pin
+- Had thoughts of adding Dissolved Oxygen Meters connected to the ESP32 to give Feedback to the App as to the 'healthy-ness' of the water
+- Had thoughts of adding Temperature probe to ESP32 to give feedback to the user over the app of temperature of the water
+- Build models to integrate Automatic Livewell controls based on Dissolved Oxygen/Temperature.
+Such that the user can set parameters as to when to automatically empty the livewell and refill.
+(Example- When the temperature of the livewell water differs from the temperature of the lake water by >10degrees- empty and refill the livewell when boat speed >3mph etc).

 Code for the ESP32 needs to be added to this project.